Deseteral/lebkuchen-fm/README.md

 It's recommended that you use [VS Code](https://code.visualstudio.com) with [ESLint plugin](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) for development.

 ### Type checking
 Modules using TypeScript will compile even when there are type checking errors in the code.
 This allows for fast development iteration.
 Type checking is done during `test` script.
-For development it's recommended that you use type checker in watch mode using:
+For development it's recommended that you use type checker in watch mode:
 ```sh
 npm run test:type-check:watch
 ```